All Episodes

 Thank you very much, sir.

-I just wanted to call and tell you that how much I I I love your show and I've been listening to you since 1995.
+I just wanted to call and tell you how much I love your show, and I've been listening to you since 1995.

-But uh I wanted to uh to let you give you some uh some hope that uh to tell you that there's a lot of Hispanics out here that that that even though we don't get rushed limbo in Spanish, there's people that that that uh that uh have Mexican shows that they kind of talk about the stuff you talk about, um I may I made sixty thousand dollars, sixty five thousand dollars in in growth last year.
+But I wanted to give you some hope to tell you that there's a lot of Hispanics out here that even though we don't get rushed limbo in Spanish, there's people that have Mexican shows that kind of talk about the stuff you talk about.

-I spent uh about 40,000 in fuel, 35,000 in fuel, not counting maintenance and not counting registration and and insurance fees.
+I spent about $40,000 in fuel, $35,000 in fuel, not counting maintenance and not counting registration and insurance fees.

 Yeah.

-Yeah, you've got a lot of fuel costs you've got, bro.
+Yeah, that's a lot of fuel costs you've got, bro.

-Well, we spend about four bucks a gallon out here, and and and because the fuel's so high, yeah, the people don't the the trucking companies that we work for don't want to pay the high prices, so they they take it out on the on the uh on the independent sub haulers.
+Well, we spend about four bucks a gallon out here, and because the fuel is so high, the trucking companies that we work for don't want to pay the high prices, so they take it out on the independent subhaughlers.

-How many people do you know who want to do what you you're trying to find a way to work?
+How many people do you know who want to do what you're, you're trying to find a way to work.

 How many people are like you who want the same thing out of life that you're trying to find?

-And a lot of us we're you know, if you talk to one guy and you talk to the other guy, everybody knows everybody by the time he gets around to the next guy.
+And a lot of us, if you talk to one guy and you talk to the other guy, everybody knows everybody by the time he gets around to the next guy.

-And there's a lot of people that that that vote for Bush.
+And there's a lot of people that vote for Bush.

-I mean, I hate when people when people talk about Bush because I admire Bush.
+I mean, I hate when people talk about Bush because I admire Bush.

 Yeah, see, this is the thing.

-I what what what bothers me about the and and I love Buchanan, don't misunderstand this is but there's a tendency to treat all these groups monolithic.
+Don't misunderstand this is, but there's a tendency to treat all these groups monolithic.

-And maybe they are right now, but it's only because they haven't been appealed to in the right way or approached in the right way, because then in in human terms, they're not monolithic.
+And maybe they are right now, but it's only because they haven't been appealed to in the right way or approached in the right way, because in human terms, they're not monolithic.

 Anyway, Alfred, thanks for the call.